atomicptr/potato/README.md

 # potato

-A tool to pack a file based json database into one big file.
+A tool to pack a file based json database into one big file, with potatoes.

 ## Install